Delicious Phyllo Meat And Potato Pie inspired by Greek Kreatopita. Easy to make, with exquisite flavors, this pie is great for any meal.

 - Add ONLY 4 eggs to the mixture.
 We will use the 5th one to brush the pie on top.

 - In the meantime, preheat the oven to 350F.

 - Cover the bottom of a baking tray with parchment paper.

-- Then open out 1 sheet of filo pastry and brush it with some oil (pour few tablespoons of oil in a cup and use a pastry brush).
+- Open one sheet of filo pastry and brush with some oil (pour a few tablespoons of oil into a cup and use a pastry brush).